The history of Creation

 FROM THE BIBLE’S GENESIS TO THE HUBBLE SPACE TELESCOPE’S GENESIS: THE HISTORY OF CREATION

-In 1701, an Irish scholar named James Ussher reached the conclusion that, if the events narrated in the book of Genesis are true, they happened in the week from October 23 to October 29 of the year 4004 BC.
-With the data available to Science 300 years ago, this was the most that Ussher could do.
+In 1650, an Irish scholar named James Ussher reached the conclusion that, if the events narrated in the book of Genesis are true, they happened in the week from October 23 to October 29 of the year 4004 BC.
+With the data available to Science more than 350 years ago, this was the most that Ussher could do.
 But in 1785, geologist James Hutton got new data.

 Considered the father of Modern Geology, Hutton pointed out that the relatively constant erosion processes were extremely slow.
 For example, the Great Canyon in Colorado has been excavated into rock by the passage of the Colorado River.
 By analyzing the amount of sediments that the river drags along, it is possible to discover the volume of material that is detached each year, and by knowing the volume of material it is possible to learn how long it needed to carve this 1500-m deep, 800-km long trench: definitely it needed much longer than just 6000 years.